 And I think that also applies to the southern border.

-You know, that they're of course they're acting now.
+You know, of course, they're acting now.

-But when the federal government ignores basic liberties and well-being of people in the states that they're responsible for.
+But when the federal government ignores basic liberties and well-being of people in the states that they're responsible for, it seems to me the states have the perfect right to intervene and intervene early.

-And you know, they're a little late doing it, and it's incomplete, obviously.
+And, you know, they're a little late doing it, and it's incomplete, obviously.

 I understand your point, and I appreciate it very much, Alan.